GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 - **Code safety,** prevents accidental modification for constant contexts,
 - **Show code intention,** make code more readable.

-Also, **Mark methods const if the method is not designed to modify** the object state.
+Also, **mark methods const if the method is not designed to modify** the object state.

 Value / Const Function Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^